 The Ace Showing on the Aviator trend has been trenched as has the Westin Showing on the Westin Trend.
-Both areas returned significant results and confirmed the presence of extensive and high-grade gold mineralized systems, including a 29.3 meter section (true width) averaging 3.1 g/t at surface over the Ace showing and two samples returning greater than 10 g/t gold on the Westin trend.
-Results from the Ace Showing followed up on the discovery of an 18.3 meter channel sample discovered in 2015 (see news release dated December 3rd, 2015).
+Both areas returned significant results and confirmed the presence of extensive and high-grade gold mineralized systems, including a 29.3 metre section (true width) averaging 3.1 g/t at surface over the Ace showing and two samples returning greater than 10 g/t gold on the Westin trend.
+Results from the Ace Showing followed up on the discovery of an 18.3 metre channel sample discovered in 2015 (see news release dated December 3, 2015).
 At the time, the length of this sample was limited by a lack of outcrop exposure.
 The latest trenching has allowed for greater exposure, and the Company has extended this channel to either side and are hoping these widths can be duplicated or extended with future exploration.

-In January and February of 2016 the Company completed a 1,062-meter diamond drilling program testing a number of induced polarization and geological targets on the property.
+In January and February of 2016 the Company completed a 1,062-metre diamond drilling program testing a number of induced polarization and geological targets on the property.
 This first phase of drilling focused on targets located in proximal strike distance to the Ace Showing, along the structural trend identified as containing gold mineralization.
 A number of notable results from this program include:

-- 0.5 g/t gold over 22.0 meters in KG-17-08 located 146 meters northeast of the Company's Ace Showing, including 1.0 g/t gold over 3.0 meters; - 11.0 meters of 0.3 g/t gold from 109 to 120 meters (KG-17-01) - 3.2 meters of 0.3 g/t gold from 74 to 77.2 meters (KG-17-01)
+- 0.5 g/t gold over 22.0 metres in KG-17-08 located 146 metres northeast of the Company's Ace Showing, including 1.0 g/t gold over 3.0 metres; - 11.0 metres of 0.3 g/t gold from 109 to 120 metres (KG-17-01) - 3.2 metres of 0.3 g/t gold from 74 to 77.2 metres (KG-17-01) The depth-to-top of these zones are 77 metres for deeper zone and 63 metres for the shallower zone.

-The depth-to-top of these zones are 77 meters for deeper zone and 63 meters for the shallower zone.
-The deeper of the two zones does not occur directly under the vertically dipping Ace Showing but rather 20 meters to the east of the showing.
+The depth-to-top of these zones are 77 metres for deeper zone and 63 metres for the shallower zone.
+The deeper of the two zones does not occur directly under the vertically dipping Ace Showing but rather 20 metres to the east of the showing.
 This may suggest the mineralization is dipping eastward and oblique to the stratigraphy or may represent an entirely new zone.